-The big bluff of the household appliances.
-The planned obsolescence and overconsumption practices highlighted in France.
+The Great Bluff of household appliances.
+Planned obsolescence and overconsumption practices highlighted in France.
 Special Envoy report broadcast on France 2 in February 2010

 Obsolescence is the fact that a product becomes obsolete.

-Scheduled obsolescence is the intentional rendering of an obsolete product for a certain period of time "pre-programmed" in advance.
+Planned obsolescence is the act of voluntarily making a product obsolete after a certain time “pre-programmed” in advance.

 It is a practice, unfortunately, more and more widespread among industrialists but especially their shareholders in search of "always more profits".
-This study of 28 pages highlights the practice and the links below allow to deepen the debate.
+This 28-page study highlights the practice and the links below provide further discussion.

 Learn more and deeper:

-- Debate on this report: The big bluff, report of France2 - Special Envoy February 2010 - on the practice of overconsumption in the household appliances.
+- Debate on this report: Le grand bluff, report from France2 - Special Envoy February 2010 - on the practice of overconsumption in household appliances.

-– Industrial obsolescence, the history of deception: facts and debate
+- Industrial obsolescence, the story of a deception: facts and debate